taylorjohn/modern-search-engine/README.md

 cargo run
 ```

-4. Open your browser and navigate to the URL shown in the console (typically http://127.0.0.1:3030)
+4. The API will be available at http://localhost:3030

 ## Usage

+### Basic Search
 1. Enter your search query in the search box
-2. Results will appear in real-time
+2. Results will appear in real-time with debouncing
 3. View processing steps and timing information
-4. See scoring breakdown for each result
+4. See scoring breakdown for each result by expanding result cards

+### Responsive UI
+1. Toggle between classic and responsive views using the button in the top-right corner
+2. On mobile devices, use the filter button to show/hide search filters
+3. Use keyboard shortcuts for faster navigation:
+   - `/` - Focus search
+   - `Esc` - Clear search
+   - `S` - Execute search
+   - `F` - Toggle filters
+   - `K` - Show/hide keyboard shortcuts

+### Document Upload
+1. Use the document upload area to add files to the search index
+2. Supported formats: PDF, TXT, DOCX, HTML
+3. Monitor processing status in real-time
+4. Once processing is complete, documents become searchable

 ## Project Structure